Prosperity Now: Assets Learning Conference

-CFED is well known for its Assets Learning Conference.
-The biennial conference brings together over a thousand leaders in the asset building field to discuss ways that assets can help create prosperity and expand economic opportunity for Americans.
+CFED holds a biennial Assets Learning Conference.
+The conference brings together over a thousand leaders in the asset building field to discuss ways that assets can help create prosperity and expand economic opportunity for Americans.

 Assets & Opportunity Network

 CFED's national Assets & Opportunity Network is a movement-oriented group of advocates, practitioners, policymakers, and others nationwide working to expand the reach and deepen the impact of asset-based strategies.
-Network members are on the frontlines of state and local policy advocacy, coalition-building and service delivery.
-The purpose of this Network is to serve as both a learning community and advocacy community – to both enhance member capacity to advocate and deliver asset services, and to foster growth of assets movement leading to opportunities at scale.
-The Network is a hub of action for local, state and federal policy advocacy as well as program implementation.
+Network members are on the frontlines of state and local policy advocacy, coalition-building, and service delivery.
+The purpose of this Network is to serve as both a learning community and an advocacy community – to enhance member capacity to advocate and deliver asset services and foster growth of assets movement leading to opportunities at scale.
+The Network is a hub of action for local, state, and federal policy advocacy and program implementation.

 Assets & Opportunity Scorecard

-The Assets & Opportunity Scorecard gives a comprehensive look at Americans' financial security and assesses all states on their relative ability to provide opportunities for residents to build and retain assets.
+The Assets & Opportunity Scorecard gives a comprehensive look at Americans' financial security and assesses all states' relative ability to provide opportunities for residents to build and retain assets.
 It assesses the 50 states and the District of Columbia on 135 outcome and policy measures, which describe how well residents are faring and what states can do to help them build and protect assets.
 These measures are grouped into five issue areas: Financial Assets & Income, Businesses & Jobs, Housing & Homeownership, Health Care, and Education.

-Assets & Opportunity Local Data Center

-The Assets & Opportunity Local Data Center is a resource for local-level household financial security data and information, including estimates of household wealth and financial access for thousands of cities and counties in America as well as more in-depth data profiles for a growing number of cities.